 Pay close attention to the basic MFM at around the 90 degree mark and a more advanced movement, where there is a distinct shift back while in the air.

 Although it's not the easiest trick to tame, it can be simplified by breaking this trick down with your board off to understand the movements.
 Then, strap yourself in and go for a ride on the MFM train!
+Now that you've got the MFM Butter dialled, give the Caballerial Butter a try.

 Want even more great snowboard trick tips?
 Then join our newsletter: